Today’s marketing and advertising is moving towards deep-rooted social and visual commerce.

 Like on Facebook, on Instagram you can target by location, demographics, interests, and more, and you can also create custom audiences or lookalike audiences.

-But it’s important to remember that Instagram’s audience isn’t the same as Facebook’s – so you can’t just apply the same strategy to both social networks today.
+But it’s important to remember that Instagram’s audience isn’t the same as Facebook’s – so you can’t just apply the your Facebook advertising strategy to Instagram.

 Ultimately, Instagram data shows that 30% of Instagram users say they have purchased a product they discovered on Instagram, which is why you need to know how to create ads specifically for Instagram for customers to see and be inspired to buy.